dgp1130/blog/src/www/posts/ctor.md

 A `ctor<T>`-based system would likely be impossible to implement this way due to the lack of a direct reference to a known, constant superclass.
-The total size of a given subclass simply is not known at compile-time.
-Even for uses that actually do extend a known, constant superclass would not be enough.
+The total size of a given subclass simply is not known at compile-time because we do not know the specific superclass implementation which will be used.
+Even for uses that actually do extend a known, constant superclass, it would not be enough.
 A particular `new ctor<T>()` call for the superclass could eventually be instantiated into any one of many different subclasses of `T`, with no way of knowing which it will become, or how much memory to allocate.
 Even the vtable